 The world’s first national, cooperative research effort focussed on Autism

-The Cooperative Research Centre for Living with Autism Spectrum Disorders (Autism CRC) is the world’s first national, cooperative research effort focussed on Autism.
-We are taking a "whole-of-life" approach to Autism focussing on diagnosis, education and adult life.
+The Cooperative Research Centre for Living with Autism Spectrum Disorders (Autism CRC) is the world’s first national, cooperative research effort focused on autism.
+We are taking a "whole-of-life" approach to autism focusing on diagnosis, education and adult life.

 - Harness existing knowledge of ASD to ensure early and accurate diagnosis, and use breakthroughs in biological research to identify subtypes of ASD and the most effective interventions for these;